ApeWorX/ape/latest/_sources/userguides/config.md.txt

 Project settings take precedent, but global settings allow you to configure preferences across all projects, such as your default mainnet provider (e.g. Alchemy versus running your own node).

-This guide serves as an index of the settings you can include in any `ape-config.yaml` file.
+This guide serves as an index of some settings you can include in any `ape-config.yaml` file.
 This guide is **PURPOSELY** alphabetized to facilitate easier look-up of keys.
+Plugins for Ape may define their own configs.

 Most of the features in this guide are documented more-fully elsewhere in the user-guides.